-This project will communicate the value of Restorative Justice in addressing hate crime in Lambeth and Southwark.
+This project communicates the value of Restorative Justice in addressing hate crime in Lambeth and Southwark.
 This includes hate crimes based on someone’s race, faith, sexual orientation, disability or gender identity.

-Over the course of this one-year project, Why me? will be working with police forces, youth offending teams, parent-teacher associations and civil society organisations to improve hate crime victims’ access to Restorative Justice.
+Over the course of this one-year project, Why me? has been working with police forces, youth offending teams, parent-teacher associations and civil society organisations to improve hate crime victims’ access to Restorative Justice.

 This project is important because hate crime is rising in Lambeth and Southwark, and victims of hate crime are not getting the support that they need.
 Restorative Justice has the potential to break down barriers between victims of hate crimes and their offenders, and could have a significant benefit to both parties.

-Hate crime victims are less likely to be satisfied by police handling of the incident than victims of other crimes.
-(British Crime Survey for England and Wales 2014/15)
+- Hate crime victims are less likely to be satisfied by police handling of the incident than victims of other crimes.

-Government research has shown that Restorative Justice can result in 85% victim satisfaction rates, and a 14% reduction in the frequency of re-offending.
-Read the reports.
+- Government research has shown that Restorative Justice can result in 85% victim satisfaction rates, and a 14% reduction in the frequency of re-offending.

-Research suggests that Restorative Justice could improve the emotional well-being of hate crime victims (Hate Crime and Restorative Justice, Mark Walters).
+- Research from Mark Walters suggests that Restorative Justice could improve the emotional well-being of hate crime victims.

 This work is funded by the Home Office’s Building a Stronger Britain Fund.